I'm serialising a Holiday Romance on Wattpad! New chapters will be posted everyday.

 My Dearest Caelen,

-His estate is in Gloucestershire, so we shall still be able to visit one another as friends.
+His estate is in Gloucestershire, so we shall be able to visit one another as friends.
 I wish you and your family continued prosperity—both on the farm and at The Provisions Shop.

 We leave soon to call on my husband’s aunt, then tour Cornwall on the way to my new home.

-Caelen, I do hope you find the happiness with love you so richly deserve.
+Caelen, I do hope you find happiness with the love you so richly deserve.

 Your friend,